PostHog/posthog.com/contents/handbook/people/team-structure/people.md

 For those pesky externalities, we use [Embroker](https://www.embroker.com/) for all of our insurance coverage.

 A bit unusual for an operations team, we track everything in [GitHub](https://github.com/) from maintaining this handbook to sprint planning.
+You can find the People & Ops project board [here](https://github.com/orgs/PostHog/projects/2?fullscreen=true).

 And finally, if you're in the 0.0001% of startups using Teams or email (!) for internal communications, just switch to [Slack](https://slack.com/) already.

 _Do you have recommendations for tools not listed here (we're especially seeking some for goal-setting and performance review management), or upgrades to any of the above?
-Raise an issue below and let us know!
+Raise an issue below and let us know!_